AnkushVarshneya/SVNANT-Script/README.md

-# This is my README
+This is a bash script to update and compile ant project from subversion.